nadirquamer/Airline_Data_Analysis_SQL_Python/README.md

 ### Business Problem

 An airline company faces challenges due to various factors such as stricter environmental regulations, higher flight taxes, increased interest rates, rising fuel prices, and a tight labor market leading to higher labor costs.
-These challenges are putting pressure on the company's profitability, and we are actively seeking. solutions to address this issue.
+These challenges are putting pressure on the company's profitability, and the aim is to address this issue.

 ### Steps Followed